 2. Take the the S-Bahn (the Suburban Railway) train which connects central Munich with the suburb.
 Both the S1 and S8 offer routes from Munich Airport into the city center that take about 45 minutes.
 Each one comes every twenty minutes, meaning trains into the city are only ten minutes apart.
 If your final destination is the Munich Central station, then just hop onto whichever train comes first.
 Train cost €11.6 and you can buy the ticket at the ticket machine.

 Our train from Salzburg to Munich was only 1.5 hours so we arrived early in Munich.
-We were happy to see that the train platform was flat so we didn’t have to lift our suitcases.
-We are staying in Accor hotel near the train station within walking distance.
+We were happy to see that the train platform was flat so we didn’t have to lift our suitcases and we could walk to our Accor hotel near the train station.

 How to get around